Dental technicians create and repair devices for the treatment, replacement and protection of damaged, badly positioned or missing teeth.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 To enter tertiary training you need to have NCEA Level 3.
-Useful subjects include chemistry, biology, physics and maths.
+Useful subjects include chemistry, biology, physics, maths and health education.

 Additional requirements for specialist roles:

 To specialise in an area of dental technology, such as clinical dental technology, you need to complete postgraduate study at the University of Otago.

 Dental technicians need to be:

 - accurate, with an eye for detail

 Useful experience for dental technicians includes:

 - work in the dental services industry, such as dental assisting

 - any work requiring fine hand-eye co-ordination, such as making precision models or jewellery.